pyflummox/Destiny_2/README.md

 The below keybinds need to be mapped in Destiny 2

-'p' needs to be Quest

-tab needs to be inventory

 'f' for dismantle

 To run the exe you can run it through a shell or double click on it in Windows.